 How to dissolve peptides containing free cysteines?

 Peptides containing a single free cysteine will be oxidized at pH>7 to form dimers.
 This oxidation can be reverted.
 Peptides containing two or more thiol moieties may yield a mixture of products upon oxidation.
-The pH 7.5-8 is the best condition for the disulfide bond formation.
+A pH 7.5-8 is the best condition for the disulfide bond formation.
 Hence, peptides containing free cysteines are best dissolved in degassed solvents, e.g. buffers pH<7, diluted acetic acid, 0.1% trifluoroacetic acid in aqueous acetonitrile.
-DMSO should be avoided, especially with peptide trifluoroacetates.
+DMSO should be avoided, especially with peptide trifluoroacetate.

-How to dissolve amyloid beta amyloid peptide (1-42)?
+How to dissolve amyloid beta-amyloid peptide (1-42)?

-The amyloid peptide Aβ (1-42), or other amyloid mutants may form insoluble aggregates during the storage.
+The amyloid peptide Aβ (1-42), or other amyloid mutants may form insoluble aggregates during storage.
 Aβ (1-42) is soluble in hexafluoroisopropanol (HFIP), DMSO, 0.1% aqueous ammonia, 50 mM TRIS ∙ HCl, or 1mM NaOH.
 Reconstitution in HFIP or DMSO takes time whereas ammonia rapidly dissolves the peptide.
 The volatile solvent HFIP is usually evaporated leaving a residue of monomeric, soluble Aβ (1-42), which can be reconstituted with the chosen buffer at pH 7.4 to induce fibrillation.
-Aβ (1-42) solutions in DMSO or aqueous bases can be diluted directly with working buffer.
+Aβ (1-42) solutions in DMSO or aqueous bases can be diluted directly with a working buffer.

 Why are peptides sold as salts?

 Most peptides contain the basic functionalities: the guanidino group of Arg, the ε-amino group of Lys, the free N-terminus, and the imidazole moiety of His.
 These basic functionalities can form salts with acids.
 All our peptides are provided as trifluoroacetate salts unless specified otherwise.
 During cleavage from the carrier resin and purification, the peptide will react to the trifluoroacetic acid (a strong acid).
-The additional ion-exchange steps are needed to make the acetate salt or HCL salt form peptides.
-Some acidic peptides, containing Asp, Glu, phosphor group or sulfotyrosine, can form salts with bases and may be provided as the ammonium salts.
+Additional ion-exchange steps are needed to make the acetate salt or HCL salt form peptides.
+Some acidic peptides, containing Asp, Glu, phosphor group or sulfotyrosine, can form salts with bases and may be provided as ammonium salts.

 What is peptide folding?
 Why do polypeptide chains fold?

 Peptide folding is the process by which a peptide structure assumes its functional shape or conformation.
 By coiling and folding into a specific three-dimensional shape, the peptides are able to perform their biological function.
 The amino acids with hydrophobic side chains tend to end up clustered at the core of the structure so that they are out of contact with water.
 Covalent disulfide bridges can affect the shape of a protein.
-Protein folding is aspontaneous process because the Gibbs free energy is negative.
+Protein folding is a spontaneous process because the Gibbs free energy is negative.